SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.87_e315108.md

 |
 |**`sap.m.PlanningCalendar`**

+As an application developer you can now use the following new functions:

 -   `GetEndDate` returns the end date that is visible in current state of the control.

 -   `GetVisibleIntervalsCount` returns the number of intervals \(for example, hours, days, weeks\) that are currently visible.